dafreels/metalus-api/docs/parameter-editor.md

 [Home](readme.md)
-# parameter-editor
+# Parameter Editor
-The Parameter-Editor is a specialized component which gives admins ability to configure formly JSON structure to render custom UI for a step parameter.
-Prior to this feature, a user would need to choose the step parameter from different options based on its value purpose.
+The Parameter Editor is a specialized component which gives admins the ability to configure formly JSON structure to render a custom UI for a step parameter.
+This allows step library creators the ability to build custom parameter forms without the user needing to understand how Metalus mapping works.
+When working in the code editor, the JSON provided will be applied to the _fields_ property of the form.
+No other properties are exposed.
+Documentation for formly is provided [here](https://formly.dev/guide/expression-properties).
+[Examples](https://formly.dev/ui/material) for material may be used to help understand the syntax.

 Steps to follow in parameter editor